 Step 4 – If the dispute is one that is within the scope of the WECC dispute resolution procedures (including a dispute that may be accommodated through modification of the WECC dispute resolution procedures through invocation of Section C.4 thereof), the disputing entity shall follow the binding arbitration process defined in Appendix C of the WECC bylaws.
 If the dispute is not one that is within the scope of the WECC dispute resolution procedures or the WECC otherwise refuses to accept arbitration of the dispute, the disputing entity may invoke the arbitration procedures set out in Article 12 of pro forma Open Access Transmission Tariff to resolve the dispute.

-3.6.3 To facilitate the completion of the sub-regional transmission plan, disputes over any matter shall be raised timely; provided, however, in no case shall a dispute under this Section 3.6 be raised more than 30 days after a decision is made by the NTTG planning committee in the study process or the posting of a milestone document, whichever is earlier.
+3.6.3 To facilitate the completion of the Regional Transmission Plan, disputes over any matter shall be raised timely; provided, however, in no case shall a dispute under this Section 3.6 be raised more than 30 days after a decision is made by the NTTG planning committee in the study process or the posting of a milestone document, whichever is earlier.
 Nothing contained in this Section 3.6 shall restrict the rights of any entity to file a complaint with the Commission under relevant provisions of the Federal Power Act.

 3.7.
 Cost Allocation.
-The following approach will be utilized to allocate costs for those projects included in the NTTG sub-regional plan, based on the following principles:
+The following approach will be utilized to allocate costs for those projects included in the NTTG Regional Transmission Plan, based on the following principles:

 3.7.1.
 Open Season Solicitation of Interest.
 For any project identified in an NTTG planning study (for reliability and/or economic projects) in which Transmission Provider is a project sponsor, Transmission Provider may elect to provide an “open season” solicitation of interest to secure additional project participants.
 Upon a determination to hold an open season solicitation of interest for a project, Transmission Provider will: